ZipTax/sales-tax-code-samples/README.md

 # Sales Tax Automation Code Samples

-Welcome to the official `sales-tax-automation-code-samples` repository!
+Welcome to the official `sales-tax-code-samples` repository!
 This repository contains examples of how to integrate and automate sales tax calculations using the [zip.tax API](https://zip.tax/).
 These code samples are designed to help developers quickly implement and adapt the API in their applications.

 ## 🚀 Features